Project granularity and Taxonomy

 Test Type: Regression / Sanity / Smoke.

 You may use this custom field to define a suite for Sanity testing.
 If your filtering granularity should be at the level of a test case, then apply this custom field at the Test Case level.

 Define appropriate status field values

-Status field can be used as a great resource to track progress and readiness of entities.
-As a Project Administrator, think about your organization's governance and tracking needs and appropriately setup these status values.
+The status field can be used as a great resource to track the progress and readiness of entities.
+As a Project Administrator, think about your organization's governance and tracking needs and appropriately set up these status values.
 Make sure the team consistently tracks the status up to date for all entities.

 - Work In Progress

 Each Status list option has an attribute that indicates if an entity in that particular status can be considered ready for test execution.
 This readiness indicator attribute is used as one of the parameters when calculating the Test Suite readiness.
 Following a consistent approach here will provide great guidance on your Sprint or Release progress.

 In the above list, if you believe only "Completed" entities can be considered as "Ready", indicate appropriately.

 Make use of Application Environments

 ACCELQ supports the concept of Application Environments to mirror multiple deployment environments you may have in your product development process.
 As you promote the build between different environments, this feature allows you to seamlessly execute the same scripts without intervention.